mygocode/prime/README.md

 # Prime Number Application
 ## Introduction
-This is a simple web application that takes in a number and returns to the user the highest prime number lower than the input number.
+This is a simple web application that takes in a number and return to the user the highest prime number lower than the input number.
 For example an input of 55 would return 53.
 Following tools are used to develop the appliation
 - Go language
 - VS code IDE
 - Git for source control managment